malcprentice/malcprentice.github.io/Style-UseCohesion.md

 * To sum up
 * In summary,
 * In summary, we have learned that X
-*In short
+* In short
-*In brief
+* In brief

-###Summaries that include the opposite viewpoint
+* Other Summaries
-*While it is true that A, it is also important to note that B.
+    * Opposite viewpoint (some TOEFL iBT essays) While it is true that A, it is also important to note that B.

-###Summary for time order paragraph
-*In summary, the three stages are A, then B, and finally C. (process)
+    * Time order: In summary, the three stages are A, then B, and finally C. (process)

-###Summary for Solution paragraph
+    * Solutions
-In summary, there are three possible solutions - A, B, and C - *of which only C is effective.
+        * In summary, there are three possible solutions - A, B, and C -
+        * of which only C is effective.
-*all of which work.
+        * all of which work.
-*however none of these work.
+        * however none of these work.
-*of which only A and B are effective.
+        * of which only A and B are effective.
-*of which only the first is effective.
+        * of which only the first is effective.
-*of which only the second is effective.
+        * of which only the second is effective.
-***of which only the last is effective.
+        * of which only the last is effective.

-#Not in academic essays
+## Not in academic essays
-##Adding a sad/happy/unusual point
-*Unfortunately,
-*Surprisingly,

-###Spoken phrases
+* Unfortunately,
+* Surprisingly,

+## Spoken only
-*All things considered,
+* All things considered,
-*All in all,
+* All in all,
-*To recap
+* To recap

-###Other unacademic languuage.
-See [[Style - follow academic conventions]]